 GRADUATE PROFILE REPORT CARD ADVISORY DAYS

-10/11

-12/13

-3/14

-6/5 & NECP Goals Review
+6/10 & FOYF Goals Review

 STAFF DEVELOPMENT DAYS NO SCHOOL

-Thursday 8-11-22
+Thursday 8-21-23

-Friday 10-7-22
+Friday 10-9-23

-Monday 1-17-23

-Print Student's Name Marin C Oaks High School Student/Par Signature Page ent Handbook understand that my multiple opportunities contents of the Marin Oaks High Schoo student's success is dependent upon his es offered through the Marin Oaks Hig ve community member as outlined in the re s/her willingness to access the h School program as well as Parent/Guardian signature Date understand that my opportunities offered contents of the Marin Oaks High Schoo success is dependent upon my willin through the Marin Oaks High School prog nember as outlined in the rules and expecta gness to access the multiple gram as well as participate as a Student signature Date
+Print Student's Name

+Marin Oaks High School Student Handbook Signature Page

+I have reviewed the contents of the Marin Oaks High School Student handbook.
+I understand that my student's success is dependent upon their willingness to access the multiple opportunities offered through the Marin Oaks High School program as well as participate as a positive community member as outlined in the rules and expectations.

+Parent/Guardian signature

+Date

+I have reviewed the contents of the Marin Oaks High School Student handbook.
+I understand that my success is dependent upon my willingness to access the multiple opportunities offered through the Marin Oaks High School program as well as participate as a positive community member as outlined in the rules and expectations.

+Student signature

+Date